qqinxl/hbase-0.94-panthera/README.md

 </tr>
 </table>

-Next, the chart below compares the performance of loading data into the table using either bulk load or insert; and DOT achieves ~1.9x speedup for bulk load and 3~4x speedup for insert.
+Next, the charts below compare the performance of loading data into the table using either bulk load or insert; and DOT can achieve ~1.9x speedup for bulk load and 3~4x speedup for insert.

 <img src="https://raw.github.com/intel-hadoop/hbase-0.94-panthera/master/images/load_performance.jpg" alt="Data Load Performance" width="363" height="213" />